Thor: The Mighty Avenger (toy line)

-Thor: The Mighty Avenger is a toy line manufactured by Hasbro based on the Marvel Studios film, Thor.
+Thor: The Mighty Avenger is a toy line manufactured by Hasbro based on the Marvel Studios film Thor.
 It is composed mainly of 3.75" scale action figures.

 The line falls under Marvel's "Avengers Assemble" marketing banner, which included the Iron Man: The Armored Avenger and Captain America: The First Avenger toy lines.
 This was used as a lead up to 2012's The Avengers film.

-Unlike previous 3.75" action figure lines based on movies, Hasbro did not do a comic series with this line.
-All of the figures were based on the movie.
+Unlike previous 3.75" action figure lines based on films, Hasbro did not do a comic series with this line.
+All of the figures were based on the film.